colettegallagher/project-iris/README.md

 #### Visual Studio Code
 Visual Studio code is software written by Microsoft.
-It can be downloaded by using the following link: (https://code.visualstudio.com/download) When you get to this page click on the *Download* button in the top right-hand corner.
+It can be downloaded by using the following link: [Visual Studio Code](https://code.visualstudio.com/download) When you get to this page click on the *Download* button in the top right-hand corner.
 This is a large file, approximately 45,686KB, so ensure there is a high-speed internet connection before downloading.
 The Visual Studio Code file will be in the downloads folder.
 Click on the file and run program to install.

 #### Anaconda
 Anaconda is a piece of software constructed from Python which contains some extra packages.
-It can be downloaded by using the following link: (https://www.anaconda.org/download/) When you get to this page, click on the Python 3.6 Version *Download* button in the top right-hand corner.
+It can be downloaded by using the following link: [Anaconda](https://www.anaconda.org/download/) When you get to this page, click on the Python 3.6 Version *Download* button in the top right-hand corner.
 This is a very large file, approximately 527,178KB, so ensure there is a high-speed internet connection before downloading.
 The Anaconda file will be in the downloads folder.
 Click on the file and run program to install.